wp-plugins/advertising-manager/readme.txt

 Tags: ad, admin, adsense, adserver, advertisement, advertising, affiliate, banner, google, manager, plugin, widget Requires at least: 2.5
 Tested up to: 3.9.1
-Stable tag: 3.4.22
+Stable tag: 3.4.23

-Easily place ads on inside your blog posts, templates, or sidebar widgets.
-Simple to use, with powerful management and optimisation features.
+Easily place and rotate ads on inside your blog posts, templates, or sidebar widgets.
+Simple to use, powerful features.
+Used by thousands of blogs.

 == Description ==

 This plugin will manage and rotate your Google Adsense and other ads on your Wordpress blog.
-It automatically recognises many ad networks including [Google Adsense](http://www.google.com/adsense), [AdBrite](http://www.adbrite.com/), [Adify](http://www.adify.com), [AdGridWork](http://www.adgridwork.com/), [Adpinion](http://www.adpinion.com/), [Adroll](http://www.adroll.com), [Chitika](http://chitika.com/publishers.php), [Commission Junction](http://www.cj.com/), [CrispAds](http://www.crispads.com/), [OpenX](http://www.openx.org/), [ShoppingAds](http://www.shoppingads.com/), [Yahoo!PN](http://ypn.yahoo.com/), and [WidgetBucks](http://www.widgetbucks.com/home.page).
-Other ad networks can be used as well.
+It automatically recognises many ad networks including [Google Adsense](http://www.google.com/adsense) and other popular networks.
+Target your ads to different authors, categories, tags, and pages.
+View statistics on your ad performance.

 Features: